1. AIR OUT YOUR CLOTHES

 2. USE WOOL DETERGENT

 Other detergents often contain enzymes, bleach or have a pH that can damage the fibers.
-We recommend using På Stell, that can be bought in our shop.
+We recommend using our own laundry sheets, which you can read more about here.

 Hot tip 🔥 If you don't have wool detergent, the best alternative is actually shampoo.
 Shampoo has a low pH and won't damage your wool!